sydboraa/chess/README.md

 Marked board is a kind of board in which you can mark a board item is occupied by a chess piece.

-Step 1 - calculate method is called with m*n empty board and something like List(Rook, King, King) Step 2 - calculate method calls placeBoards method.
+Step 1 - calculate method is called with m*n empty board and something like List(Rook, King, King)

+Step 2 - calculate method calls placeBoards method.
 It's parameters are Set of MarkedBoard and the piece Rook - placeBoards method is called for each piece

 Step 3 - placeBoards method calls placeBoard method with a marked board and piece - placeBoard method is called for each marked board

 Step 4 - placeBoard method gets the not marked and empty coordinates, and for each possible coordinate calls maybePlace method - maybePlace method is called for the marked board's each not marked and empty coordinates

 Step 5 - maybePlace method puts the piece on the coordinate and using the piece's moving strategies calls validatePiecePlacement method - validatePiecePlacement method is called by the maybePlace method for each move strategy of the piece

 Step 6 - validatePiecePlacement method takes a start coordinate, and a move strategy of the piece and marked board.
 Then it checks if there is a conflict or not.
-If the piece can make more than one movement, the method is called recursively.
+If the piece can make more than one movement, the method is called recursively